tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 * Member can deny a friend request.
 * Member cannot see if someone denied my friend request.
 * Member does not see friend requests they denied.
-* Member can add a post to my feed.
+* Member can add a post to their feed.

 ==== Friends ====